IFRS Foundation: Activities

-The IFRS Foundation hosts the IASB and a separate committee, the International Financial Reporting Interpretations Committee (IFRIC) which issues interpretations, which are documents that complement the IFRS standards and form part of the IFRS set.
-Separately, the IASB sets out IFRS for small and medium-sized entities (SMEs) to better meet the specific needs of SMEs than is possible with the full IFRS Standards, which are intended primarily for publicly listed entities.
-The IASB also develops and maintains the IFRS Taxonomy, consisting of elements that can be used to tag disclosures in financial statements prepared using IFRS Standards.
+The IFRS digital taxonomies facilitate the reporting of information prepared in accordance with IFRS Standards in a computer-readable, structured data format.
+They consist of elements that can be used to tag information in financial reports prepared using IFRS Standards.
 Tagging makes information computer-readable and, therefore, more accessible to investors and other users of electronic company financial reports.
 The eXtensible Business Reporting Language (XBRL) is used to represent and deliver IFRS Taxonomy content.
+The IFRS digital taxonomies include the IFRS Accounting Taxonomy, the IFRS Sustainability Disclosure Taxonomy and the SASB Standards Taxonomy.